 Work smarter, not harder

 Intensity is crucial.
-You may burn more calories opting for the highest resistance, but you won’t be doing your depression any favors.
+You may burn more calories by opting for the highest resistance, but you won’t be doing your depression any favours.

 In a study conducted on performance athletes and fitness enthusiasts, Weinstein, Maayan, and Weinsten found moderate-intensity workouts are far more effective in reducing depression and anxiety than low-intensity or high-intensity.

-What is moderate-intensity?
+What is moderate intensity?
 The World Health Organization says anything that noticeably raises your heart rate, but an easy way to measure intensity is by your breath.
-If your breathing is so labored you can’t talk during your workout, you’ve probably hit the vigorous-intensity zone.
+If your breathing is so laboured you can’t talk during your workout, you’ve probably hit the vigorous-intensity zone.
 Some examples of moderate-intensity activities are gardening and yardwork, brisk walking (about one mile every 20 minutes), biking on level surfaces, and dancing.